What are the Symptoms and Signs of Acid Reflux and the Treatment for Acid Reflux?

 Related:

-What are the Symptoms of Pressure in Head and Dizziness and the Treatment for Pressure in Head and Dizziness?
+What are the Symptoms and Signs of a Blood Clot and the Treatment for Blood Clot?

 To diagnose acid reflux, a doctor will typically take a medical history, perform a physical examination, and order one or more tests such as an endoscopy, pH monitoring, or X-rays.